Vandana-Developer/Vandana-Developer/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Vandana-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vandana-m-62a411206/)](https://www.linkedin.com/in/vandana-m-62a411206//)

 I'm an innovative Front-end Developer.
 The crossover between design and programming has always been of interest to me.
 I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include front-end development using technologies (React, ReactJs, HTML5, CSS3, Javascript, Redux, Responsive, UX, Firebase), design (working closely with designers), Server Administrator( GCP), CI/CD(Docker, kubernetes)
+I have a wide range of skills that include front-end development using technologies (React JS, React Native, HTML5, CSS3, Javascript, Redux, Responsive, UX, Firebase), design (working closely with designers), Server Administrator( GCP), CI/CD(Docker, kubernetes)

 Languages and Tools: